mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1e.md

 ### Step 1
 ##### Process of Blue Green Deployment

-  Review the CF Document for blue green deployment link:https://docs.pivotal.io/pivotalcf/devguide/deploy-apps/blue-green.html[Using Blue-Green Deployment to Reduce Downtime and Risk]
+  Review the CF Document for blue green deployment [Using Blue-Green Deployment to Reduce Downtime and Risk](https://docs.pivotal.io/pivotalcf/devguide/deploy-apps/blue-green.html)

   In summary Blue-green deployment is a release technique that reduces downtime and risk by running two identical production environments called Blue and Green.